colmdoyle/colmdoyle.github.io/content/posts/2022/05/2022-05-03---answer-every-inmail..md

 > “We don’t share that data”

 Again, no direct compensation data, but more you could imply -
-- Be wary of companies who won’t even talk ballpark figures, because they’re actively trying to low ball you and/or waste your time.
+- Be wary of companies who won’t even talk ballpark figures, because they’re potentially trying to low ball you and/or waste your time.
 - Even more worrying is companies that won’t share ranges internally, because they are *absolutely* trying to lowball their staff.

 ## Other benefits / perks